Rob Simmons

-He is formerly Chairman of the Yankee Institute for Public Policy.
+Simmons was formerly Chairman of the Yankee Institute for Public Policy.
 On November 3, 2015, he was elected First Selectman in his hometown of Stonington, Connecticut, which he once represented in Congress.
 He defeated the incumbent, George Crouse.
-Simmons did not seek reelection in 2019.
+He did not seek reelection in 2019.

 Military career

 Simmons was born in New York City and attended Haverford College, graduating in 1965.
 He enlisted in the United States Army as a private, serving in active duty from 1965 to 1969.
 He graduated from Infantry Officer Candidate School in 1967 and became a commissioned officer.
 He fought in the Vietnam War and earned two Bronze Star Medals for his service.
 He was in Vietnam for 19 months.

-After his active duty service, Simmons served in the United States Army Reserve as a Military Intelligence Officer from 1969 to 2003, retiring at the rank of full colonel.
+Simmons served in the United States Army Reserve as a Military Intelligence Officer from 1969 to 2003, retiring at the rank of full colonel.
 He led the 434th Military Intelligence Detachment (Strategic) affiliated with Yale University, and in this capacity led the writing of the "Open Source Intelligence Guide for the Military Intelligence Officer."
-Under his command, the unit was subsequently selected as the best small unit in the U.S. Army Reserve in 1996 by the Reserve Officers Association.
+Under his command, the unit was selected as the best small unit in the U.S. Army Reserve in 1996 by the Reserve Officers Association.

 Early political career

-In 1969 he joined the Central Intelligence Agency, working as an Operations Officer for a decade, including five years on assignment overseas in East Asia.
-According to an article by journalist Douglas Valentine in the book Everything You Know is Wrong, Simmons ran the Phu Yen Province Interrogation Center from November 1970 to June 1972 and "mounted numerous paramilitary and psychological warfare operations against" the Viet Cong.
-(Simmons was awarded the CIA's Agency Seal Medal in 1985.)
-In 1979 he earned a Master of Public Administration from Harvard's John F. Kennedy School of Government.
-In 1979 he became a staff member for Senator John Chafee of Rhode Island, and then in 1981 the Staff Director for the United States Senate Select Committee on Intelligence then under the Chairmanship of Senator Barry Goldwater (R-AZ).
+Simmons joined the Central Intelligence Agency in 1969, working as an Operations Officer for a decade, including five years on assignment overseas in East Asia.
+He ran the Phu Yen Province Interrogation Center from November 1970 to June 1972, according to an article by Douglas Valentine in Everything You Know is Wrong, and he "mounted numerous paramilitary and psychological warfare operations against" the Viet Cong.
+Simmons was awarded the CIA's Agency Seal Medal in 1985.
+In 1979, he earned a Master of Public Administration from Harvard's John F. Kennedy School of Government.

+In 1979, he became a staff member for Senator John Chafee of Rhode Island, and then the Staff Director for the United States Senate Select Committee on Intelligence in 1981 under the chairmanship of Senator Barry Goldwater (R-AZ).

-Leaving the Senate staff, he became both a professor of political science at Yale College and the University of Connecticut.
-In 1991, he became a member of the Connecticut House of Representatives replacing incumbent Frank Turek who died in office.
-He represented the 43rd district, before running for Congress.
+Simmons then became a professor of political science at Yale College and at the University of Connecticut.
+In 1991, he became a member of the Connecticut House of Representatives, replacing incumbent Frank Turek who died in office.
+He represented the 43rd district before running for Congress.